GC’s Investments in Ngorongoro, Tanzania, Showcase Passion for Coexistence with Wildlife Amid Nightly Raids

 Like in other parts of Africa, poaching occurs in Ngorongoro, with species like rhinos and elephants targeted for the illegal wildlife trade.
 Poverty and livelihood factors are important issues when it comes to poaching, illegal wildlife trade, and human retaliation against wildlife.

-Global Conservation supports two Conservation Partners for the Ngorongoro World Heritage Site in Tanzania: African People and Wildlife (APW) and KopeLion.
-With APW, we provide support to rapid response anti-poaching teams and human-wildlife conflict mitigation officers, with a primary focus on elephants, while KopeLion focuses on developing a sustainable model for lion-livestock coexistence.
+Global Conservation supports two conservation partners for the Ngorongoro World Heritage Site in Tanzania: African People and Wildlife (APW) and KopeLion.
+With APW, we provide support to human-wildlife conflict mitigation officers, with a primary focus on elephants, while KopeLion focuses on developing a sustainable model for lion-livestock coexistence.

-These two complimentary NGOs work together with the Ngorongoro Conservation Area Authority (NCAA) to reduce human-wildlife conflict in an increasingly congested landscape.
+These two complementary NGOs work together with the Ngorongoro Conservation Area Authority (NCAA) and local communities to reduce human-wildlife conflict in an increasingly challenged landscape.

-A Elephant Mitigation Officer talks with a Maasai farmer about the struggles he's going through when it comes to both Elephants and Cape buffalo raiding his farms at night.
+A Human-Elephant Conflict Mitigation Officer talks with a local farmer about the struggles he's going through when it comes to both elephants and Cape buffalo raiding his farms at night.

 GC Continues to Fund African People & Wildlife to Promote Coexistence